csi-addons/spec/replication/README.md

   // This field SHALL be used by the CO in subsequent calls to refer to
   // this volume.
   string volume_id = 1;
-  // If specified, this field will contain volume or volume group id
-  // for replication.
-This field is OPTIONAL.
-  ReplicationSource replication_source = 6;
-  // The identifier for the replication.
-  // This field is OPTIONAL.
-  // This field MUST contain enough information, together with volume_id,
-  // to uniquely identify this specific replication
-  // vs all other replications supported by this plugin. string replication_id = 5 [(alpha_field) = true];
   // This field is optional.
   // Default value is false, force option to Promote the volume. bool force = 2;